inab/github-importer/README.md

 This tool imports GitHub metadata from repositories into the Software Observatory database.
 It identifies the GitHub repositories listed in the database entries, retrieves metadata for each repository using the [GitHub metadata API](https://github.com/inab/github-metadata-api), and stores the retrieved metadata back in the database.

 If you are looking for a tool to import metadata from a GitHub repository, you can directly use the [GitHub metadata importer](https://github.com/inab/github-metadata-api) tool.
-More specifically, use the `https://observatory.openebench.bsc.es/github-metadata-api/metadata/user` endpoint (see details in the  [documentation](https://observatory.openebench.bsc.es/github-metadata-api/api-docs/#/Metadata%20Extractor%20for%20FAIRsoft/post_metadata_user)).
+More specifically, use [this endpoint](https://observatory.openebench.bsc.es/github-metadata-api/api-docs/#/Metadata%20Extractor%20for%20FAIRsoft/post_metadata_user).

 ## Installation